Justin Paul Van Wely,

 Q. WHAT SECTIONS DO YOU TEACH?

-A. I teach all sections of SAT, ACT, SAT II, SSAT, GRE, GMAT, and LSAT.
+A. I teach all sections of SAT, dSAT(the new digital version), ACT, SSAT, GRE, GMAT, and LSAT.
 I also help students in understanding core curriculum (i.e. academic tutoring) but, in recent years, my tutoring has been predominantly in the sectors of pre-college and graduate school exams.
 Extra Advice: Be wary of hiring anyone who can only teach one "area" of a test or just the SAT but not the ACT and vice versa.

 Q. WHAT MATERIALS DO YOUR STUDENTS USE?